suarezgenaro/seda/docs/about_seda.rst

 Logo
 ----
-Seda is a Spanish word that means silk, which motivates the :math:`\texttt{SEDA}` logo.
-The logo shows a silk cocoon (irregular grid the code can handle) wrapping key molecules (water, methane, ammonia, and silicates) in the atmospheres of brown dwarfs and gas giant (exo)planets (background image).
+Seda is a Spanish word meaning *silk*, which motivates the `:math:\`\texttt{SEDA}\` logo <https://github.com/suarezgenaro/seda/blob/main/docs/_static/SEDA_logo.png>`_.

+The logo shows a silk cocoon, symbolizing the irregular parameter grids that the code can handle, wrapping key molecules—water, methane, ammonia, and silicates—that are common in the atmospheres of brown dwarfs and gas-giant (exo)planets, which are represented in the background image.

 FAQs
 ----